shlomif/plea-to-not-use-github-tags-as-releases/article.md

 [this one](https://github.com/shlomif/fc-solve-site-assets) ), or use something
 like git-index.

-For the record, the originator of the Git version control system (on which git is based), the Linux kernel developers, also provide such release tarballs for git and for the Linux kernel itself, on http://www.kernel.org/ and ftp://ftp.kernel.org/ , so you should follow suit.
+For the record, the originators of the Git version control system (on which git is based), the Linux kernel developers, also provide such release tarballs for git and for the Linux kernel itself, on http://www.kernel.org/ and ftp://ftp.kernel.org/ , so you should follow suit.